 - Reaper DAW for editing

-I don’t know everything he uses in post for plugins to be honest.
+I don’t know everything he uses in posts for plugins, to be honest.
 I kind of let him go nuts until he came up with something I loved.
 He has been a huge help in getting the show to sound exactly like I’ve always wanted it.
 It pays to have talented friends with gear that want to help.
 I am in love with Slate’s equipment, though.
 I’ll never go back to dynamics or use other mics unless I’m forced to.
 There is virtually zero noise floor and it complements my vocal register perfectly (which has been a struggle for me).

-Andrew, thanks again for taking the time to go through these questions and speak me.
+Andrew, thanks again for taking the time to go through these questions and speak to me.
 Is there anything else you’d like to share with us?
 Favorite sponsors, charities?
 How about some words of wisdom for anyone trying to get into podcasting?

 All my sponsors are my favorite sponsors, my friend!
 Give to the charities that your heart tells you to, not the ones I recommend.
 Words of wisdom:

 Tip 1 – Ignore the bad advice.
 I’ve seen this tip out there over and over again for some reason.
 You have these blogs and other podcasts about podcasts telling you that your gear and trying to sound perfect isn’t important.
 They’ll say that the most important thing is that your content is good and that your listeners enjoy your show.
 I think that’s really bad advice.
-I think you should take the audio quality of your show as serious as the content.
+I think you should take the audio quality of your show as seriously as the content.
 No, you don’t have to drop a thousand bucks or more on the best microphones, preamps, etc. Hell, my first setup cost me about $300.
 But, you should try to do the best you can with what you can truly afford.
 If all you can afford is a snowball USB microphone and an old computer, by all means, get to podcasting.
 Think about getting an SM57 and a cheap interface with XLR.
 It may not be pretty or fancy, but you’ll already be miles beyond anyone with the former.
 Also spend some restless nights online learning how to properly record, edit, and make your audio sound good.
 There’s no reason to spend all your free time on your content and just let the audio quality sit at the bottom of your list of priorities.
 I spent years learning new tricks and techniques in audio production to make my show sound the best I could, and I’m still learning to this day.

 (I’d like to cut in here for a moment and say that I wholeheartedly agree that audio quality is incredibly important.
 I’ve quit listening to podcasts because of horrible audio quality that doesn’t get tended to within the first 5 episodes or so even if the content is something I’m very interested in).

-Tip 2 – have your vision of your podcast (artwork, theme, co-hosts, format and sound) actualized and in place before launching.
+Tip 2 – have your vision of your podcast (artwork, theme, co-hosts, format, and sound) actualized and in place before launching.
 Record your first few episodes multiple times and listen back over and over until you get it just where you like it.
 Then rerecord them again before uploading them.
 Work out the kinks before you launch and know exactly what you want your show to be and you’ll be ahead of the game.

 Tip 3 – EDIT.
 Edit your heart out.
 Every UM and UH, every little mouth smack or click, all the dead air (when it doesn’t complement the content or performance)…edit it all out unless it adds to your show.
 Sometimes it’s good to have these things in, though.
 For example, if it’s a comedy or interview show and you just want a natural flow, you can minimize some of the editing.
 You don’t have to go crazy.
 But, if you’re a narrative or informative kind of show, edit your fingers off and create that perfect performance the listener wants to hear.